fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 The game counts up the number of hits and rolls the damage die that many times.
 Unarmed attacks do 1d4 of punching damage, but *Fistfighting* can increase that.

 If your weapon has a skill or attribute requirement, you get +1 bonus damage for every 5 ranks that you exceed the requirement (round down).
-This is true regardless of whether the weapon requires STR, DEX, or Mountain Lore.
-If you take *seven* ranks of Mountain Lore in order to get +1 damage from the Mountain Sword I will personally come to your house and give you a wedgie.
+This is true regardless of whether the weapon requires STR, DEX, or *Mountain Lore*.
+However, if you take *seven* ranks of *Mountain Lore* in order to get +1 damage from the Mountain Sword I will personally come to your house and give you a wedgie.
 Monsters don't have weapon skills.

 If you hit with Mighty Attack, roll a bonus 1d4.
-Monsters have an similar attack type, but instead of dealing bonus damage, it ignores your armor; see below.

 Mighty damage and Skill bonus damage are rolled/calculated once, but they are applied to *each attack that hits.* One hit for 3d4 is different than three hits for 1d4 each, because the latter gets three bonuses and the former only gets one.
-So maybe your archer/mage should have a high DEX after all; the Gatlin Bow requires DEX 10, and +2 damage *per arrow* is pretty significant when you hit 20-30 times per attack.
+So maybe your archer/mage should have a high DEX after all; the Gatlin Bow only requires DEX 10, and +2 damage *per arrow* is pretty significant when you hit 20-30 times per attack.

 When you're on defense, your armor reduces the damage you take.
 1 point of AC reduces the damage *per attack* by 1, so if you've got AC 20 then a monster has to deal at least 20 damage before you even feel it.
 However, some monsters have a Mighty Attack that ignores armor.